yishayv/lyacorr/README.md

 ## Installation

-Note that deployment is not very user friendly at this point.
+Note that deployment is not very user friendly.
+* Some tinkering with configuration files and scripts may be required.

 ### Hardware Requirements
 - 500GB of storage space